SCIENTIFICALLY PROVEN • REVOLUTIONARY

 — Barb Kaner, Tiffany Cattle Company

-Did you know that stress shifts your beef calves' metabolism into survival mode, decreasing weight gain and feed conversion and worsening health outcomes?
+Did you know that stress shifts your beef cattle's metabolism into survival mode?
+Stress may lead to decreasing weight gain and feed conversion and worsening health outcomes.
 Stress is a major obstacle keeping the beef industry from becoming a more profitable endeavor.
-You can overcome this obstacle with FerAppease.
+You can overcome stress with FerAppease.

 The active ingredient of FerAppease is a synthetic analogue of the Maternal Bovine Appeasing Substance (MBAS).
 MBAS is a naturally occurring substance that is secreted by the skin of the mammary gland of lactating animals, eliminating stress in all beef cattle treated.